We’re here to help.

 But if the billing revolution of the past decade has proven anything, it’s that the orthodox setup of formulaic configurations is increasingly meaningless.

-Ideally, a billing period should be defined by your customers, requiring that you have different sets of contracts which require different bills.
+Ideally, a billing cycle should be defined by your customers, requiring that you have different sets of contracts that require different bills.

 Go for a billing system designed to adapt to this growing complexity.

-And by this, we mean automatic support of a variety of payment schedules and management of bill runs as it suit your users.
+And by this, we mean automatic support of a variety of payment schedules and management of bill/invoice runs as it suits your users.

-It empowers service providers to structure costs based on end result and users reap from their offer, rather than the traditional pricing formula.
+It empowers service providers to structure costs based on end results and users reap from their offer, rather than the traditional pricing formula.

 Customers love it because it enables them to hedge their bets by justifying each transaction from a revenue perspective.